-Acy played his college football in the SEC at the University of Missouri, where he appeared in 47 games and made 36 stars.
+Acy played his college football in the SEC at the University of Missouri, where he appeared in 47 games and made 36 starts.
 During that time he recorded 99 tackles, with 23 passes defensed, three interceptions, one forced fumble and one fumble recovery.

 Steelers in Need of Depth at Cornerback